juspay/hyper-sdk-react/README.md

 end
 ```

-Place the `MerchantConfig.txt` file alongside the Podfile.
-The contents of the file should be as follows.
+Place the `MerchantConfig.txt` file inside the folder where the Podfile is present.
+This file doesn't need to be added to the project.
+The content of the file should be as below

 ```txt
 clientId = <clientId shared by Juspay Team>